-At Fletchers Solicitors, our legal experts have been successfully handling CICA claims for our customers for many years, so we’ve built a high level of expertise in this specialised legal field.
-Our dedicated legal advisors have over 200 years’ combined experience in dealing with compensation claims including criminal injury, so you can rest assured that we will bring the best legal minds to your case.
+At Fletchers Serious Injury, our legal experts have been successfully handling criminal injury claims for our customers for many years, so we’ve built a high level of expertise in this specialised legal field.
+Our dedicated criminal injury solicitors have over 30 years’ experience in dealing with compensation claims including criminal injury, so you can rest assured that we will bring the best legal minds to your case.

 What is a criminal injury compensation claim?

-If you are an innocent victim who has suffered injuries as a result of a violent crime, we can help you claim compensation from the CICA.
+If you are an innocent victim who has suffered injuries as a result of a violent crime, we can help you claim compensation from the Criminal Injuries Compensation Authority (CICA).

-The CICA pays out compensation based on the severity of any injuries that the victim might have received at the hands of a criminal.
-Some people can also use CICA to claim for loss of earnings and other special expenses.
+The CICA pays out criminal injury claims based on the severity of any injuries that the victim might have received at the hands of a criminal.
+Some people who have suffered a criminal injury can also use CICA to claim for loss of earnings and other special expenses.

-As a government body, the CICA requires certain rules and procedures to be followed during compensation claims – our legal teams are skilled at navigating these legal waters.
-Once you’ve started your claim with us, our dedicated advisors will guide you through every step of the claims process to help you secure the compensation you deserve.
+As a government body, the CICA requires certain rules and procedures to be followed during criminal injury compensation claims – our legal teams are skilled at navigating these legal waters.
+Once you’ve started your claim with us, our dedicated criminal injury solicitors will guide you through every step of the claims process to help you secure the compensation you deserve.

 Different types of criminal injury compensation claims

-As well as the compensation for the injury itself, we can advise you on the financial losses that have arisen from your injury, for example, if you have been off work as a direct result of the injury.
+As well as the compensation for the injury itself, our serious injury solicitors can advise you on the financial losses that have arisen from your injury, for example, if you have been off work as a direct result of the injury.